gearglow/ReptiliaWithATwist/The List.md

 "Good morning, Luna!"
 Hermione called as they approached.

-"Good morning, Hermione, Elysia," Luna replied, blushing as she caught sight of their exercise outfits.
+"Good morning, Hermione, Elysia," Luna replied, eyes wide as she caught sight of their exercise outfits.
 "Who's your friend?"

 Elysia introduced Robbie, and asked, "What brings you out here so early, Luna?"

 "I'm off to visit the thestrals," Lunas replied, hefting the sack.
 "They deserve a treat after all their hard work bringing everyone through that storm the other day."

+"Aww, that's sweet of you, Luna," Hermione said.
+"Do you mind if we join you?"
+She glanced hopefully at Elysia, a faint blush on her cheeks.

+*Oh my, does Hermione have a crush?* Elysia thought to herself. *Not that I blame her...*

+Luna must have caught Hermione's glance and blush, because she matched her blush before agreeing in her usual dreamy tones.

+Robbie caught Elysia's eye and grinned.
+"I've got a few things to take care of.
+Have fun, you three!"
+He waved merrily and popped away.